© Semi Permanent

 • Culinary innovation through science, tradition, and intuition

-• Hospitality as care, generosity, and community
+• Hospitality as care, generosity, and civic responsibility

 • Climate-aware cuisine and responsible sourcing

-• Failure and humility as culinary intelligence
+• Failure and humility as forms of culinary intelligence

 SPECULATIVE FUTURES